How to Get Published in Wired: A Guide for Tech Executives

 By Tom Popomaronis • Updated March 2026

 Wired is the publication that shapes how the technology industry thinks about itself.
 A byline here signals something different from Forbes or TechCrunch: it says you operate at the intersection of deep technical understanding and cultural consequence.
-That positioning matters enormously in the age of AI search, where 40% of B2B buyers begin vendor research through AI tools (6sense, 2025) and citations from Tier-1 publications like Wired directly influence the authority signals those tools use to evaluate expertise.
+That positioning matters enormously in the age of AI search, where many B2B buyers now rely on AI tools to synthesize their needs and validate vendor shortlists, and citations from Tier-1 publications like Wired can influence the authority signals those tools use to evaluate expertise.

 Here is what it actually takes to get published there—not generic advice, but the mechanics of how Wired works and what separates placements from rejections.